chriskr/uldu/README.md

 - update the year 10 times, e.g. switch 5 times to the next year and 5 times to the previous year in the first calendar
 - stop recording

+(Clicking the lib title performs these actions automatically)

 This aims to somehow reflect the lifetime of an application, create a view and update the whole view at least once.
 In the case of uldu there is no dom diffing,